Dremo 2.5 cc Diesel

 There is no intrinsic requirement to eliminate any gudgeon pin ends in the piston surface, since the ends of the pin would not traverse any portions of the cylinder wall having either transfer or exhaust ports.
 Indeed, the use of the separate working piston “shell” may be seen in some ways as a negative feature in that it eliminates the possibility of providing piston skirt ports to relieve the bypass bottleneck which will be discussed below.
 The composite construction must therefore have another overriding purpose.

 It seems likely that the designer’s goals were to achieve the lightest possible piston and at the same time to minimize crankcase volume.
-The internal volume of the composite piston is about as small as it could be and still leave room for a con-rod, while the arrangement allows for the use of a far shorter gudgeon pin and a thinner-walled working piston, thus minimizing the amount of ferrous metal incorporated into the reciprocating components.
+The internal volume of the composite piston is about as small as it could be and still leave room for a con-rod, while the arrangement allows for the use of a far shorter gudgeon pin and a thinner-walled working piston having no crown, thus minimizing the amount of ferrous metal incorporated into the reciprocating components.
 The entire piston/gudgeon pin/conrod assembly weighs only 9 gm, a very reasonable figure for a 2.5 cc diesel of the period.

 The conrod itself is a nicely made component which has been machined from light alloy.
 It is basically a conventional turned “dog bone” design which has had its big end outside diameter thinned by milling to maintain adequate clearance.
 The unbushed bearings at both ends have an internal diameter of 6 mm.
 They are very well fitted to their respective journals.